 "Receiving this prize money means I will be able to further develop my advocacy work to promote Kangaroo Care (KC) here in Malaysia.
 The Cochrane review, Kangaroo mother care to reduce morbidity and mortality in low birthweight infants, by Agustin Conde-Agudelo and colleagues shows that besides improving survival in preterm infants, it has other benefits.
 This is why WHO have endorsed it as an essential care.
 In spite of this we know that KC uptake in Malaysia has been generally low.
 It is for this reason that Kangaroo Mother Care Advocates Malaysia (KAMY), an advocacy group, is established in Malaysia and I am currently the secretary.
 So far, our work has been mainly in providing KC training to healthcare institutions and our members are all healthcare personnel.
 Due to lack of manpower, we have done little towards patient and public involvement in KC advocacy.
 Receiving the prize money means that I will be able develop a strategy to involve patients and the public in advocacy work."

-Wai Cheng, winner of the 2021 Anne Anderson Award
+Wai Cheng, 2021 Anne Anderson Award prize fund recipient

 Anne Anderson was a contributor to the stream of thinking and effort that gave birth to evidence-based health care.
 A clinically qualified reproductive physiologist, Anne had an active interest in women’s health, co-editing the first edition of Women’s problems in general practice (1983) with Ann McPherson.
 Anne also contributed to Effectiveness and satisfaction in antenatal care (1982), edited by Murray Enkin and Iain Chalmers, and was discussing, with Marc Keirse and Iain Chalmers, the possibility of co-editing a companion volume on elective birth.
 However, her premature death from breast cancer in 1983 ended her involvement.
 Iain Chalmers, Murray Enkin, and Marc Keirse went on to publish Effective care in pregnancy and childbirth (ECPC) in 1989, dedicating the book in part to Anne.
 ECPC, through its systematic approach to assessing the research literature, is widely acknowledged to have led to development of a similar project for all of medicine and health - Cochrane.
 Anne Anderson was 46 years old when she died.